Akshat Gupta

 Akshat Gupta is an Indian writer, screenwriter, motivational speaker, lyricist, poet and restaurateur.
 He is best known for his national best selling mythological, science fiction and adventurous The Hidden Hindu trilogy series.

 Early life and education

 Akshat was born in Ambikapur, Chhattisgarh, India.

 Adaptations based on Gupta's work

 Dhoni Production House is producing a web series based on Gupta's book The Hidden Hindu.

-Bake My Cake Productiona is also making a movie on his book Naga Warriors.
+Bake My Cake Production is also making a movie on his book Naga Warriors.